About Islip Town

 Jail & Inmate Records

-The Suffolk County Correctional Facility in Riverhead serves as the primary detention center for Suffolk County.
+The Suffolk County Correctional Facility in Riverhead is the primary detention center for Suffolk County.
 When individuals are arrested, they go through a booking process that includes fingerprinting, photographing, and recording of personal information.
 The public can search for current detainees through online inmate lookup services.
 Visitation requires advance scheduling, and the facility maintains specific guidelines on what items visitors may bring and how they must conduct themselves.
 Bail can be posted according to New York state laws.

 Arrest Records